Kaine Parker: Redemption

 Kaine is freed from his pod by James Johnsmeyer, a sponsor of the Great Game tournament.
+After Kaine refuses to partake in the tournament, Johnsmeyer sends several of the competitors to attack him.
 During a later encounter with Ben Reilly, Kaine gives up his hatred of Ben and acknowledges him as his brother.
 At that point, it is revealed that Kaine's degeneration is killing him, and he allows himself to be incarcerated in the Vault to atone for his previous crimes.
 However, he escapes along with many other criminals in the pages of Thunderbolts.